citrix/delivery-controller-sdk/docs/Orchestration/about_OrchOrchestrationSnapIn.md

-﻿# about_OrchOrchestrationSnapIn
+﻿
+# about\_OrchOrchestrationSnapin

-## TOPIC
+## Topic
-    about_OrchOrchestrationSnapin
+about\_OrchOrchestrationSnapin

-## SHORT DESCRIPTION
+## Short Description

 This service short description

-## COMMAND PREFIX
+## Command Prefix
 All commands in this snap-in have the noun prefixed with 'Orch'.

-## LONG DESCRIPTION
+## Long Description
 This service long description